openmhealth/shimmer/shim-server/src/main/java/org/openmhealth/shim/googlefit/Google-Fit.md

 “pageToken” which is the continuation token, which is used to page through large datasets.
 To get the next page of a dataset, set this parameter to the value of nextPageToken from the previous response.

-### Response
-A list of data points contained in the array property named “point.”
-Each item in the list is a datapoint representing a body weight measurement reported by a device or recorded directly by the user.
-Each data point contains the following properties:
-- startTimeNanos: the start date/time timestamp in unix epoch nanos
-- endTimeNanos: the end date/time timestamp in unix epoch nanos
-- dataTypeName: indicates the type of data that is contained within the data point, in this case the value is “com.google.weight” indicating it is a weight value stored in the google fit platform
-- originDataSourceId: the data source for the datapoint, representing as a namespace for the application along with some additional information.
-It could be a user input value, represented by the strting “raw:com.google.weight:com.google.android.apps.fitness:user_input” or from a third party device or third party application, such as “raw:com.google.weight:com.fatsecret.android:”
-- value: an array that contains a single data point representing the value
-  - fpVal: the weight value in kg, this property is contained within the object in the “value” array
-- modifiedTimeMillis: Indicates the last time this data point was modified.

-In addition to the datapoints array, there are three other properties in the response:
-- minStartTimeNs: the start datetime of the request that generated the response
-- maxEndTimeNs: the end datetime of the request that generated the response
-- dataSourceId: the id of the data source that responded to the request

 ## get body height
 - Endpoint: https://www.googleapis.com/fitness/v1/users/me/dataSources/derived:com.google.height:com.google.android.gms:merge_height/datasets/<time-frame-start-in-nanos>-<time-frame-end-in-nanos>